Destruction of Takshashila – a defining moment

 As the oldest university in the world, Takshashila has a special place in the history of the world.
 More so, in Indian history.
 It’s destruction (purportedly) at the hands of the Hunas, as proposed by Western historians (and their followers) has been rather facile – to say the least.

 There is evidence that the truth may be otherwise.
-This post lays out an alternative scenario, but before let us refresh ourselves with the history of Takshashila.
+This post lays out an alternative scenario, but before that let us refresh ourselves with the history of Takshashila.

 Takshashila in classical texts, history, geography